EOFY offer

 How to calculate marginal cost

 Calculating your marginal cost takes four steps.
-You'll need access to your cost records, which accounting software can provide automatically.
+You'll need access to your cost records to pull accurate figures.

-1. Determine your current total production costs: Add up all expenses for your current output level, including materials, labour, and variable overheads.
+Add up all expenses for your current output level, including materials, labour, and variable overheads.
+This gives you the baseline figure you'll measure changes against.

-3. Find the change in total cost: Subtract your current costs from your projected costs at the higher production level.
+Subtract your current costs from your projected costs at the higher production level.
+This difference represents the additional expense of producing more units.

-4. Divide by the change in quantity: Divide the cost difference by the number of additional units to get your marginal cost per unit.
+Divide the cost difference by the number of additional units to get your marginal cost per unit.
+This final figure tells you whether expansion makes financial sense.

 What are the main components of marginal cost?

-Marginal cost components fall into two categories: variable costs that change with output and fixed costs that stay constant.
+Marginal cost components fall into two categories: variable costs that change with output and fixed costs that stay constant regardless of how many units you produce.

 Variable costs increase as you produce more units: